-If adopted, the proposed rule would limit the Clean Water Act's ability to protect many small tributary streams and wetlands across the country.
+Further, this rollback limits the Clean Water Act's ability to protect many small tributary streams and wetlands across the country.
 Because clean water is so important to Ikes, the League has been engaged on this issue since day one.

-You can read the proposed rule here.
+You can read the final rule here.

 For decades, the Clean Water Act was interpreted so that regulation was based on effects to water quality.
 If a small stream could affect water quality downstream in a larger river or reservoir, that small stream was protected by the Act.
 That interpretation is accurate because the purpose of the Clean Water Act is “to restore and maintain the chemical, physical, and biological integrity of the Nation’s waters.”

-The proposed rule fails to meet the purpose of the Clean Water Act.
+The new rule fails to meet the purpose of the Clean Water Act.
 The transmission of pollution from smaller to larger waters is not solely dependent on the length of time that a stream flows.
 The purpose of the Clean Water Act is to improve water quality nationwide, in part by regulating what is discharged into the waters of the United States.
 Pollution discharged into tributary streams, even if they do not flow continuously all year, will affect the chemical, physical, and biological integrity of the nation’s waters.
 Likewise, the vital hydrological role of wetlands for storage and purification of water within a system does not change simply because a wetland might lack a continuous surface connection to a large river or lake.
 It is imperative that we protect these important resources.

-Clean Water and Outdoor Recreation Economy
+Clean Water and the Outdoor Recreation Economy

-In addition to failing to protect drinking water and public health, the proposed rule threatens the $887 billion outdoor recreation economy.
+In addition to failing to protect drinking water and public health, the new rule threatens the $887 billion outdoor recreation economy.
 Clean water and abundant wetlands are essential to a number of outdoor recreation activities, including hunting, angling, paddling, and boating.
 Isolated wetlands, including the prairie potholes of the Northern Great Plains, are essential breeding habitat for North American waterfowl, and many freshwater fish rely on ephemeral and intermittent streams at some time during their life cycle.
 Freshwater fishing alone has a $29.8 billion economic impact in the U.S.